 Data analytics tools are essential to derive insights from your marketing and sales initiatives.
 Google Analytics is a standard tool just about every business uses for website performance analytics.
 But you may want some more advanced features that only a paid tool like Kissmetrics can provide.
 It all depends on your goals.

-Many technologies have data analytics tools built right in (e.g. your social media automation tool gives insights into the performance of your tweets).
+Many technologies have data analytics tools built right in.
+For example, your social media automation tool gives insights into the performance of your tweets.
 But the key is to have the right integrations so you’re not using this data in isolation.
-The better picture you can paint of your customer journey as a whole, the more relevant insights you can derive from your data analysis efforts.
+The better picture you can paint of your customer journey, the more relevant insights you can derive from your data analysis efforts.

 Look for Gaps in your Capabilities

 Now you’re ready to start identifying what processes and data you’re lacking to optimize your sales and marketing efforts.
 Your Ghostery map and/or the categories of tools you use might illustrate some obvious gaps.
 Maybe you use several technologies to improve your on-site user experience, but you lack lead tracking capabilities, for example.